Subalgebras of the Z/2-equivariant Steenrod algebra: Quotients of the dual Steenrod algebra

 \subsection{Freeness of quotients Hopf algebroids}

-We now address the problem observed in remark \ref{remarque_quotient_non_libre}.
+We now address the problem raised in Remark \ref{remarque_quotient_non_libre}.
 We will give a numerical condition on a pair of profile functions $(h,k)$ to ensure that the associated quotient algebra $\ste_{\star}/I(h,k)$ is free over $H\mf_{\star}^{\Z/2}$.

 \begin{de} We say that a pair of profile functions $(h,k)$ is {\em free} if it satisfies the following property: $ \forall i \geq 0$, $ m \geq k(i)$, $j \leq m$,

 and

 \end{de}